 Some readers have had issues with the whipped topping not getting thick.
 What is usually the issue is the machine used to whip it.

 And if you’re worried about wasting the liquid portion of the coconut milk, don’t toss it out!
-You can add it to soups or curry dishes, or use it as part of the cooking liquid for rice, quinoa, or other gluten free grains.
+You can add it to soups or curry dishes, or use it as part of the cooking liquid for rice, quinoa, or other gluten-free grains.
 It’s also a terrific addition to a smoothie!
-I store mine in a glass jar with a lid in the fridge up to 3 or 4 days, or I freeze it is I want to store it longer.
+I store mine in a glass jar with a lid in the fridge up to 3 or 4 days, or I freeze it if I want to store it longer.
 Try pouring it into ice cube trays and freezing, then add a few cubes to your next smoothie or iced coffee…delish!

 - ⅓ cup confectioners' sugar (heaping; if you do not eat corn, you can buy a corn-free confectioners' sugar, or make your own.)
 UPDATE: as of 2015 I no longer use confectioner's sugar in my recipes, and now I make this recipe without it, and it works just as well.

 - 1 teaspoon pure vanilla extract